 Some of our officers and directors may have interests in the reclassification and related transactions that are different from, or in addition to, the interests of our public stockholders.
 For example, two of our directors, Messrs.
 Laurence E. Hirsch and Timothy R. Eller, are executive officers and directors of Centex and one of our directors, Mr. Quinn, is a former executive officer and current director of Centex.
-Centex will receive certain significant benefits in this transaction, including receipt of approximately 65% or approximately \$72 million, of the special dividend, which will be funded through the incurrence of debt by CXP.
+Centex will receive certain significant benefits in this transaction, including receipt of approximately 65% or approximately \$72 million, of the special dividend, which will be funded through the incurrence of debt by

+CXP.
 Centex will also receive the Class B common stock as a result of the reclassification, which will have superior voting rights to the Class A common stock, but Centex will not be required to pay any consideration for its increased voting rights.
-The members of our public stockholders, because these proposals may discourage takeover bids and other transactions that could result in the removal of our board of directors or incumbent management.
+The members of our management and board of directors also have interests in the governance proposals and stockholders' rights plan proposal that differ from the interests of our public stockholders, because these proposals may discourage takeover bids and other transactions that could result in the removal of our board of directors or incumbent management.
 In addition, in connection with the cash dividend, we will be making certain adjustments to outstanding stock options held by our optionees, including our officers and directors.
-Also, our directors and officers hold stock options granted under, and will be eligible to receive grants of stock options and restricted stock under, our incentive plan.
-See "Certain Considerations," "Proposal One: The Reclassification and Related Transactions - Interests of Our Officers and Directors in the Reclassification," "- Stock Option Adjustment" and "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal - Incentive Plan Proposal."
+See "Certain Considerations" and "Proposal One: The Reclassification and Related Transactions - Interests of Our Officers and Directors in the Reclassification" and "- Stock Option Adjustment."